davidgasquez/handbook/Data/Metrics.md

 ![[Quotes#^a5049d]]

-- There should probably be a single "North Star Metric" with 3-5 additional supporting metrics.
+- Aim for a single **"North Star Metric"** alongside 3 to 5 additional supporting metrics.
 You may also want to consider counter-metrics (or pairing metrics) that keep you from [over-rotating on a singular metric](https://www.dataliftoff.com/wp-content/uploads/2022/10/tennis_balls-1536x2048.jpeg).
   - [Design **north star metrics that capture value to the customer** rather than value to your organization](https://roundup.getdbt.com/p/the-perfect-north-star-metric).
+- Common understanding of a metric matters more than the metric precision.
+That understanding requires some standardization (names, time spans, ...) and that needs [[Coordination]].
+  - Teams need to cooperate when defining metrics.
-- Metrics should use the SMART framework (Specific, Measurable, Achievable, Results-Oriented, Targeted).
+- Rely on the SMART framework (Specific, Measurable, Achievable, Results-Oriented, Targeted).
   - Pick the simplest metric that works for you.
 Metrics definitions should be as easy as a tool-tip away to find.
 - [Metrics are a tool, but not the destination](https://breakingpoint.substack.com/p/you-have-too-many-metrics)!
 You want to use the fewest metrics possible to cover all the fundamentals of your business.
-- Common understanding of a metric matters more than the metric precision.
-That understanding requires some standardization (names, time spans, ...) and that needs [[Coordination]].
-  - Teams need to cooperate when defining metrics.
 - Organizations need three things related to metrics:
   1. A [[Metrics|process for defining metrics]].
   2. A single source of truth for the metrics.
   3. A way to get metrics to all systems.
 - Product metrics allow measuring product progress and creating alignment in an outcome-oriented way.
 There are many product frameworks available to help us think about the right key things to track.
 Think about **[product metrics that matter](https://uxdesign.cc/product-metrics-that-matter-951b9e4d4eca)** for you.
 - Push a culture of metrics and goals as a source of learning, not promotions or success delegation.
-- Your job isn't to measure things.
-Your job is to change the product for the better — to create value for the customers in a viable way for the business.
 - Vanity metrics are surface-level metrics.
-They’re often large measures, like number of downloads, that impress others. **Clarity metrics** are operational metrics, like the number of minutes a day your product actually gets used or how long it took for a user to get service.
+They're often large measures, like number of downloads, that impress others. **Clarity metrics** are operational metrics, like the number of minutes a day your product actually gets used or how long it took for a user to get service.
 These are the hidden gears that drive growth.

 ## Good Metric Checklist